humbhionline/humbhionline/src/main/resources/templates/dashboard/html/index_nologin.md

 1. Configure the facility you sell from, products and the price at which you want to sell them.

 Customers in your neighbourhood would discover you if they search for you or the  products you sell.
-Maintain adequate balance with Hum Bhi Online by periodically recharging of your account and keep selling.
+Maintain adequate balance with HumBhiOnline by periodically recharging of your account and keep selling.

 And guess what?
 You get complimentary 10 orderlines credit worth 10&#x20b9; on signup for you to experiment with the platform and get a hang of it without paying any thing to start with.